Do Efficient Transformers Really Save Computation?: Experiments

 Following previous work~\citep{feng2023towards}, we curate five datasets for each task, with different problem sizes and increasing difficulty.
 For the LIS task, the datasets encompass sequences of lengths $\{40,110,175,250\}$, equating to CoT lengths of $\{83,223,353,503\}$.
 For the ED task, the datasets span varying sequences of lengths – specifically, of averaged lengths 6, 12, 16, and 20, equating to maximum CoT lengths of $\{72,210,342,506\}$.
 For the Arithmetic task, the dataset consists of sequences with operator numbers in $\{6,10,13,16\}$, equating to maximum CoT lengths of $\{87,221,355,505\}$.
 Each training dataset has 1M samples, and each corresponding testing dataset has 0.1M.

-\textbf{Model configurations.} For the standard Transformer model, we use the same configurations as used by~\citep{feng2023towards}, albeit with varying embedding dimensions.
+\textbf{Model configurations.} For the standard Transformer model, we use the same configurations as used by~\citep{feng2023towards} {with 3 layers and 4 attention heads}, albeit with varying embedding dimensions.
 We employ sinusoidal positional embeddings and apply Xavier initialization to all parameters.
 For the activation function, we chose the standard GeLU, and the embedding dimensions for the ED and LIS tasks span the range ${32,64,128,256,512,1024}$ uniformly.
 As for the Arithmetic task, we exclude the $1024$ embedding dimensions as all the models have already performed well in $512$.
 The FFN layer's hidden dimension is four times the embedding dimension.
 We use the same configurations for both the Linear and Sparse Transformers.
 Within the Sparse Transformer, the block size $B$ is $2^{\lfloor \log_2(\sqrt{L}) \rfloor}$, with $L$ representing the upper limit of CoT length.
-Every experiment has the global token count $c$ fixed at 1 for every block.
+Every experiment has the global token count $c$ fixed at 1 for every block. {Furthermore, we conduct the experiments on Transformer models with 5 layers while keeping other parameters the same.
+The additional results are shown in Appendix \ref{app:experiment}.}

 \textbf{Model training and inference.} In all experiments, we employ the AdamW optimizer~\citep{loshchilov2017fixing} with the following hyperparameters: $\beta _1 = 0.9, \beta _2 = 0.999, lr = 10^{-4}$, and $\text{weight decay} = 0.01$.
 To enhance model generalization, we maintain a consistent dropout rate of 0.1.
 Our optimization minimizes the negative log-likelihood loss for all tokens in both the CoT steps and the answers.
 Each model does 100 training epochs with a batch size of 512.
 During the inference stage, the model generates the entire CoT process token by token, using greedy search until reaching the \texttt{End-of-Sentence} token.
 We evaluate the models' performance using the accuracy of the final answer, which is the last output in the sequence.
 We run all experiments on four V100 GPUs.